morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 -----

 Low power usage:
-(important for use with a Raspberry Pi)
+(important for use with a Raspberry Pi or other use cases that require low power required adapters)
 ```
 Alfa AWUS036ACS (AC600)
 Alfa AWUS036ACM (AC1200)